Joe Schobert: 2019

-In Week 2 against the New York Jets, Schobert recorded a team high 13 tackles in the 23–3 win.
+In Week 2 against the Jets, Schobert recorded a team high 13 tackles in the 23–3 win.

-In Week 4 against the Baltimore Ravens, Schobert recorded a team high 17 tackles and sacked Lamar Jackson once in the 40–25 win.
+In Week 4 against the Ravens, Schobert recorded a team high 17 tackles and sacked Lamar Jackson once in the 40–25 win.

 In Week 9 against the Denver Broncos, Schobert forced a fumble on wide receiver Diontae Spencer that was recovered by teammate Denzel Ward in the 24–19 loss.

-In Week 11 against the Pittsburgh Steelers on Thursday Night Football, Schobert recorded a team high 10 tackles, sacked Mason Rudolph once, and recorded two interceptions off Rudolph in the 21–7 win.
+In Week 11 against the Steelers on Thursday Night Football, Schobert recorded a team high 10 tackles, sacked Mason Rudolph once, and recorded two interceptions off Rudolph in the 21–7 win.

 In the following week's game against the Miami Dolphins, Schobert recorded two more interceptions off Ryan Fitzpatrick in the 41–24 win.
 He also had five tackles and four passes defensed in the game, earning AFC Defensive Player of the Week honors.
 He finished the 2019 season with 133 tackles, two sacks, four interceptions and two forced fumbles.